gchux/cloud-run-tcpdump/README.md

 ## Motivation

-During development, it is often useful to perform packet capture to troubleshoot specific network related issues/conditions.
+During development, it is often useful to perform packet capturing to troubleshoot specific/gnarly network related conditions/issues.

 This container image is to be used as a sidecar of the Cloud Run main –*ingress*– container in order to perform a packet capture using `tcpdump` within the same network namespace.